StackVista/stackstate-docs/setup/security/authentication/oidc.md

       secret: "<oidc-secret>"
       baseUrl: "<rancher-url>"
 ```
-You can override and extend some of the OIDC config for Rancher with the following fields:
+You can override and extend the OIDC config for Rancher with the following fields:
-- `discoveryUri`
+   * **discoveryUri** - URI that can be used to discover the OIDC provider.
+Normally also documented or returned when creating the client in the OIDC provider.
-- `redirectUri`
+   * **redirectUri** - Optional \(not in the example\): The URI where the login callback endpoint of SUSE Observability is reachable.
+Populated by default using the `stackstate.baseUrl`, but can be overridden.
+This must be a fully qualified URL that points to the `/loginCallback` path.
-- `customParams`
+   * **customParameters** - Optional map of key/value pairs that are sent to the OIDC provider as custom request parameters.
+Some OIDC providers require extra request parameters not sent by default.

 If you need to disable TLS verification due to a setup not using verifiable SSL certificates, you can disable SSL checks with some application config (don't use in production):
 ```yaml